With Anthos clusters on bare metal, you can define four types of clusters:

 ./bmctl create config -c CLUSTER_NAME \ --enable-apis --create-service-accounts --project-id=PROJECT_ID

-The preceding command creates a config file under the
+The command above creates a config file under the

 directory at the following path: